mrcrilly/mrcrilly.github.io/content/blog/lect.md

 Exploration (E) is how you progress your character through the world.
 It's also how you find more lore to study.
 It's how you find foes to fight to get bigger and stronger, level up, stash away gold, get better gear, and move on through the world.

 Exploring a dangerous world requires a good grasp of combat (C).
 Combat is, in essence, a modified, automated game of Magic The Gathering.
 It involves defining a rotation of skills and a set of reactions to certain events.
-During a combat phase your rotation is executed in order and your reactions trigger to events fired by your enemies, who also have skill rotation and reaction tables.
+Skills are placed into a Rotation Table and Reaction Tables tell the game how ou want to react to certain events.
+During a combat phase your rotation is executed in order and your reactions trigger to events started by your enemies, who also have skill rotation and reaction tables.
 Action Points (AP) are used to constrict what and when you can execute an ability.

-Finally time (T) plays a key role in how you interact with the world.
-Moving from one town to another cannot be done instantly (to begin with) and takes (actual) time.
-Reading a book yields knowledge in the form of lore such as the part of the map becoming available or better understanding a monster's combat rotation.
-Restricting a player in this manner forces patience and allows the player to consider their actions carefully.
-It's like a (really complex) game of chess.
+AP starts at one and crements by one each turn of combat (for both parties.)

+Finally, time (T) is limited.
+As your characters studies lore, engages in combat, and explores the world, you spend time.
+This isn't a new idea (Fallout), but it'll really force the player to consider their actions and think through what they're doing.
+As the character ages, their physical attributes diminish but their wisdom and inntelligence increases.
+A character can die of old age (somewhat random event) but magic can be used to prevent this.

 ## Going deeper